yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 The best available information (directly linked from the application and release notes) said that if the *Contextual suggestions* checkbox was enabled, Mozilla received your search queries.
 Even worse, most of the people (nearly everyone) who looked in their settings to see whether ads were enabled *never saw* an opt-in dialog, and had never opted in.

-Clearly then, Firefox was sending address bar queries to Mozilla, and that is exactly how How-To Geek reported it.
+Clearly then, Firefox was sending address bar queries to Mozilla, and that is exactly how How-To Geek reported it (incorrectly).
 The ads were clearly enabled - you could type in `vans` into your address bar and see the ad.
 The checkbox was also enabled without an opt-in.

 ## The Good News